Zemlja (feudal Bosnia): Usora

 Usora have joined Bosnia as an already formed political-territorial unit of approximate zemlja rank and entered the title of Bosnian rulers, and while it has always preserved a certain individuality, it also enlarged its volume within Bosnia on the expense of other regions, namely Soli and Lower Podrinje. its representatives constantly participated in the work of the Stanak, and the unifying factor is the position of the Usora duke.

-Soli was also specially organized in the early feudal period.
-As such, it entered the title of Bosnian rulers, but somewhere in the first half of the 14th century it completely merged with Usora.
-Apart from the name and only the approximate territory, we know nothing about the organization of this zemlja.